 Not everything made in the south is loaded with bacon grease or butter despite the rumors running loose!

-Besides that, bacon is a healthier fat than butter.
+Besides that, they say bacon is a healthier fat than butter.

 I know bacon isn’t exactly cheap eats, but you are only using 3 pieces of thick sliced bacon per 12 cups of cabbage.